snabbco/snabb/src/apps/intel_mp/README.md

 — Key **rxq**

 *Optional*.
 The receive queue to attach to, numbered from 0.
+The default is 0.

 — Key **txq**

 *Optional*.
 The transmit queue to attach to, numbered from 0.
+The default is 0.

 — Key **vmdq**